Gimer0x/yul/README.md

 # Yul Programming Language
-This repository is a collection of excercises and resources to learn the programming language [**Yul**](https://docs.soliditylang.org/en/latest/).
-Understanding Yul is key to become an advanced Solidity developer or EVM security researcher.
+This repository is a collection of exercises and resources to learn the programming language [**Yul**](https://docs.soliditylang.org/en/latest/).
+Understanding Yul is key to become an advanced Solidity developer or an Ethereum Security Researcher.

 # Table of Contents
 1. [The Ethereum Virtual Machine](#the-ethereum-virtual-machine-evm)